kubernetes/website/content/zh-cn/blog/_posts/2015-04-00-Weekly-Kubernetes-Community-Hangout.md

 1. Zone (un) availability : Resilient to zone failures

-2. Hybrid cloud: some in cloud, some on prem. for various reasons
+2. Hybrid cloud: some in cloud, some on prem for various reasons

 3. Avoid cloud provider lock-in.
 For various reasons